rodriguesarrais/rodriguesarrais/README.md

 I'm:
 -  Always exploring new tech and developing new software.
 -  Working as a TypeScript Fullstack Developer.
--  Currently learning more about Game Development and Computer Graphics; using C# and C++ at the moment.
+-  Currently learning more about Game Development and Shaders; using C# and C++ at the moment.

 ## My preffered tools, by proficiency